-- Operator interface: user-friendly so much so that it can be used without the instruction manual. - Luminous and large LCD display: easy readability thanks to the Zoom function and effective backlighting. - Infrared interface: optional external impact printer is available. - One battery pack: rechargeable for powering the instrument, indicating the charge level and is accessible from outside. - Pneumatic input connectors (gas and pressure/draught) staying inside the profile of the instrument: for greater resistance to knocks. - Precalibrated sensors, directly replaceable by the user.
+- Operator interface: user-friendly so much so that it can be used without the instruction manual. - Luminous and large LCD display: easy readability thanks to the Zoom function and effective backlighting. - Built-in impact printer using ordinary paper: maximum readability and duration in time and to heat. - One battery pack: rechargeable for powering the instrument and the printer, indicating the charge level and is accessible from outside. - Pneumatic input connectors (gas and pressure/draught) staying inside the profile of the instrument: for greater resistance to knocks. - Precalibrated sensors, directly replaceable by the user.